tycrek/degoogle/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
 about: Anything else that does not fit the other templates.
-Blank issues are also permitted.
+Blank issues are not permitted.
 title: "[OTHER]"
 labels: 'other'
 assignees: ''